biocorecrg/master_of_pores/docs/running.md

 ### Results:

-Seven folders contains the results inside the folder specified by the **output** parameter:
+Seven folders are created by the pipeline within the output folder specified by the **output** parameter:

 1. fast5_files: contains the basecalled multisequence fast5 files.
 Each batch contains 4000 sequences.
 1. fastq_files: contains one or, in case of demultiplexing, more fastq files.
 1. QC_files: contains each single QC produced by the pipeline.